Pump Fed Central Systems use a dilution and pumping system to deliver ready-to-use chemical solution to various applicators throughout a facility.

 Once the type and quantity of the units has been determined, it is necessary to decide how many of the units will be running at the same time and also how far away the farthest unit from the chemical supply room will be.
 The Central Chemical Feed System will need to be sized accordingly, as will the pipe sizing required to carry the foam and sanitizing solutions to the units.

 To assist in these calculations, an easy-to-use on-line tool will guide you through the process of sizing the equipment needed for the Central Chemical Feed Systems and also determine the optimum pipe sizing to ensure that a minimum solution pressure of 35 psi is available at every applicator location.
-This tool can be found at the following link:

 Follow the step by step process by entering the required information (detailed above) or change the quantity or the number of units running at the same time (if desired), and the tool will provide you with information necessary to complete the installation design.